 If any staff receives a request for a due process hearing, a copy of the request should be immediately forwarded to the Special Services Director.
 If the parent has not filed the request for hearing with OSPI, the district will forward the parent request to OSPI Administrative Resources Section.
 The district may not delay or deny a parent's due process hearing request.
 Parents are entitled to a copy of the notice of procedural safeguards if this is the first due process hearing in a school year.
 The Special Services Director is responsible for providing the parents a copy of the procedural safeguards in this situation and documenting that the safeguards were provided to the parent.

+When a parent files a due process hearing, the student remains in the placement at the time of the request for hearing unless the parents and district agree to a different placement.
+See the discipline section below for placements when a disciplinary action is challenged.

 When parents file a request for a due process hearing, the Special Services Director will immediately schedule a resolution meeting.
 The meeting must occur within 15 days after a parent files a due process request with the district and provides a copy of the request to OSPI, or within seven days if the hearing request involves an expedited hearing regarding discipline.
 The Special Services Director will determine the appropriate district staff that will attend the resolution meeting.
 The district will ensure that one of the district representatives attending the resolution meeting has authority to bind the district in any resolution agreement.
 The district will not bring district counsel to a resolution meeting unless the parent is bringing an attorney to the meeting.